 A. Work-Period.

-The normal work period shall be 10 working days of 8 hours each.
+The normal work period shall be as defined herein.
 The Department Head, with prior approval of the County Executive Officer and the Human Resources Director, may establish or eliminate a different bi-weekly work period of 80 hours after giving one pay period written notice to the representative, if any, of the employees affected.